 Get Accurate Information for Your Destination

-To confirm vaccination requirements for your destination, especially for COVID-19, go directly to official visa or immigration authorities.
+To confirm vaccination requirements for your destination, go directly to official visa or immigration authorities.
 Each country has its own requirements.
 Your home country, countries you’ve visited, and countries where you have travel transfers all affect immunization requirements.

 Many private websites claim to have vaccination information for travelers.
 But it is often incomplete, out of date, or echoes World Health Organization recommendations (which are not the same as visa requirements).